MohanadOdema/EnergyShield/README.md

 ### _(ii) Installing EnergyShield/Building the Docker Image_

-To install EnergyShield and build the EnergyShield Docker image, execute the following in a Bash shell on the host (from `$INSTALL_LOCATION`):
+To install EnergyShield and build the EnergyShield Docker image, execute the following in a non-root Bash shell on the host (from `$INSTALL_LOCATION`):

 ```Bash
 # <<< HOST COMMANDS >>>